SubhashPatibandla/CICD-Repository/jenkins-maven-sonar-demo/JenkinsConfig.md

 GitHub Integration Plugin (for webhooks and GitHub triggers).

-After installation, restart Jenkins if prompted.
+After installation, restart Jenkins if prompted.v

 **Install and Configure Tools in Jenkins: